MicrosoftDocs/windows-dev-docs/hub/powertoys/text-extractor.md

 1. This uses OCR (Optical character recognition) to read the text on the screen.
 2. It may not be perfect so you will have to do a quick proof read of the output.
 3. The default language used will be based on your [Windows system language / keyboard settings](https://support.microsoft.com/windows/manage-the-input-and-display-language-settings-in-windows-12a10cb4-8626-9b77-0ccb-5013e0c7c7a2) (OCR language packs are available for install).
-Accuracy of results may vary depending on what you are trying to extract from the capture.

 ## Settings